 Families should be able to get appropriate support services, regardless of their level of need or changing circumstances.
 Agencies and providers should be responsive to local communities and service users and deliver accessible services which meet local requirements.
 There should also be a focus on prevention, and identifying and responding to additional needs at the earliest possible opportunity.
-Through the Children's Trust Locality Planning Group, we will closely with Cumbria County Council and other key stakeholders to help to transform services and develop high quality provision for children, young people and families across the district.
+Through the Children's Trust Locality Planning Group, we will help to transform services and develop high quality provision for children, young people and families across the district.